bouncingleaf/questions/README.md

 I'm using this as a project to teach myself React, and specifically how a React application can make use of Express and set up authentication.
 So, I'm adding comments as I go, and making notes in this README about what I'm learning.

+## Requirements for running locally

+### MongoDB

+You will need a local MongoDB instance with a database called questions, running as mongodb://localhost:27017/questions.
+The application will initialize the database if it has not already been initialized, so it's fine if the database is blank.

+For Windows, start MongoDB by navigating to the folder where MongoDB is installed, opening a command line, and executing ***mongod.exe***.

+### Node and NPM

+1. Run ***npm install*** from the top level folder.
+This will install the dependencies.
+2. Run ***npm run start-dev***.
+This will start both the back end server (on port 7777) and front end server (on port 8080)

 ## Structure of the application

 * ***index.html*** has an element with the id "app" and a call to run bundle.js.